-The more you know about the steps to buying a house and Maine's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.
+The more you know about the home buying process and Maine's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.

-No matter where you are in your home buying journey, Clever's concierge team can connect you with local real estate pros who will help you purchase your Maine dream home!
+No matter where you are in your home buying journey, Clever can connect you with local real estate pros who will help you purchase your Maine dream home!

 The best part?
 When you buy with a Clever real estate agent, you could earn a cash-back refund worth up to 0.5% of the home price.
 On a qualifying $300,000 purchase, you'd get $1,500.
 That's real money back in your pocket!

 Your down payment is the first part of your home's purchase price that you pay at closing.
 Your mortgage lender will pay the remaining balance.

 Typically, mortgage lenders in Maine want you to contribute 20% of the purchase price as a down payment.
 That would be $72,856 for a $364,279 home — the typical home value in Maine.